How Road Salt Harms the Environment

 Winter is right around the corner, and an army of “snow fighters” lies in wait to clear highways, streets and rural roads of snow and ice once the first flakes begin to fall.
 Today, the weapon of choice in this seasonal battle with Mother Nature is salt.

 Salt was first used to deice roads in the U.S. in New Hampshire in 1938.
 It proved to be cheap and effective, and by the winter of 1941-1942, about 5,000 tons of salt were being spread on highways nationwide.
 In the following decades the use of salt as a deicer increased exponentially.
-Today we scatter an estimated 20 million tons of salt on U.S. roads annually—about 123 pounds for every American.
+Today an estimated 20 million tons of salt is scattered on U.S. roads annually—about 123 pounds for every American.